 Show Only Downloaded Music on Your iPhone

-I use iTunes Match and I love it.
-Being able to stream and download all of my music to an iPhone over a wireless or cellular connection is priceless.
-But there is one time when I don’t want to use iTunes Match at all: when I’m using my iPhone in airplane mode or when I’m in an area with no cellular or wireless connectivity.
+I use Apple Music and I love it.
+Being able to stream and download music to an iPhone over a wireless or cellular connection is priceless.
+But there is one time when I don’t want to stream music at all: when I’m using my iPhone in airplane mode or when I’m in an area with no cellular or wireless connectivity.

-That’s because iTunes Match displays all of my music in one big list, and I can’t tell which music is downloaded to my iPhone - that’s the music I can play without network connectivity - and which music that is currently stored in iCloud - that’s the music I can’t play without network connectivity.
+That’s because Apple Music displays all of my music in one big list, and I can’t tell which music is downloaded to my iPhone - that’s the music I can play without network connectivity - and which music that is currently stored on Apple’s servers - that’s the music I can’t play without network connectivity.
 The distinction matters, because without a network connection, I’d just have to “hunt and peck” to find the music that I’ve already downloaded to my phone.

-Fortunately, there’s a way to display only downloaded music on your iPhone.
-All you have to do is turn off a preference in iOS settings.
+Fortunately, there’s a quick and easy way to display only downloaded music on your iPhone.
+All you have to do is tap something in the Apple Music application on your iPhone.
 Here’s how to show only the downloaded music on your iPhone: